-Learn How to Grow Oregano in Containers to enjoy the fresh aromatic sprigs in your Italian and Greek dishes!
+Learn How to Grow Oregano Plant in Pots to enjoy the fresh aromatic sprigs in your Italian and Greek dishes!

-When you’re growing herbs in pots you can’t miss oregano.
-No matter what you prepare the slightly pungent, aromatic and earthy flavor of the fresh sprigs of oregano spices up the taste.
+When you’re growing herbs in pots, you can’t miss the oregano plant.
+No matter what you prepare, the slightly pungent, aromatic, and earthy flavor of the fresh sprigs of oregano spices up the taste.

 Botanical Name: Origanum

 In a cool climate, plant oregano after the winters, when the weather warms up for spring until any time up to fall.
 However, if you live in a hot, frost-free climate, plant it in fall or winter.
 The best temperature for sowing seeds is between 60-75 F (15-24 C).

 How to Grow Oregano in Pots

 Like most herbs, growing oregano in pots is super easy!
 If you love to cook Mediterranean cuisine, having oregano is a must.
 You can also grow it indoors if you’ve got a sunny windowsill.